HomeTriviaGeographyTugela Falls

 ✓ TRUE

-Tugela Falls in South Africa has a verified total drop of 3,110 feet, making it the tallest waterfall on Earth, edging out Venezuela's Angel Falls.
+Tugela Falls, in South Africa's Drakensberg mountains, has a verified total drop of 3,110 feet (948 meters), making it one of the tallest waterfalls on Earth.

 5.